 More Detailed Inflatable Hot Tub Reviews

-Lay-Z-Spa is one of the biggest names in hot-tubs and their cracking St Tropez tub doesn’t disappoint.
+Lay-Z-Spa is one of the biggest names in hot-tubs and this Lay-Z-Spa Saint Tropez Inflatable Hot Tub doesn’t disappoint.

 The Saint Tropez measures 58cms high and 196cms by 196cms and it holds 966 litres of water which is a pretty decent size and a good amount in comparison to others on the market.

 Look out for the ‘Lay-Z-Spa Saint Tropez Rapid Dual Operation Heating & Airjet Massage System’ which is a flash way of saying you can heat the water to a cosy 40 degrees and run its bubble-creating 87 air jets at the same time.

 It’s also programmable up to 72 hours in advance which is handy.
 No more forgetting to heat the spa because you’re busy preparing the canapés – another hot tub essential.

 The Saint Tropez inflatable hot tub is made with I-beam construction and ‘Tritech’.
 Tritech is Lay-Z-Spa’s specifically designed material that deflates and re-inflates without any loss of shape.
 This means you can move your hot tub around and store it without too much fuss.